 If you’re travelling to Armenia and wondering how you can get to Tbilisi, the capital of Georgia, there are several options you can consider.

-If minibuses aren’t your thing, consider taking the Yerevan to Tbilisi train.
+If marshrutkas aren’t your thing, you could take the Yerevan to Tbilisi train.

 The Yerevan to Tbilisi train runs every second night, leaving from the Yerevan Tigran Mets Avenue Railway Station at 21:30 and getting into Tbilisi Railway Station (North) at 07:30.